• LAUNCH YOUR DREAM

 8. Frank Herbert’s Dune was rejected 20 times before being published and becoming a cult classic.

-9. Stephen King received dozens of rejections for Carrie before it was published (and made into a movie!).*
+9. Stephen King received dozens of rejections for Carrie before it was published (and made into a movie).*

-And The Best-Selling Author of The Help Living the Big Dream The Help
+And The Best-Selling Author of The Help

 Another current example of persistence in making dreams come true is Kathryn Stockett, the author of the best-selling novel and blockbuster movie, The Help.